GinBlades/stm_strategy/README.md

 ## OPTIONAL : Change the default port of your new project

-Since we're relying on `so_auth_provider` to provide authentication, we need to run our new project on a different port in development.
+Since we're relying on `stm_strategy_provider` to provide authentication, we need to run our new project on a different port in development.
 Open up `config/boot.rb` and add this to the bottom of the file.
 If you want to use a port other than `3001` just change the port as appropriate.